I Can't Make My Credit Card Minimum Payment...Now What?

 While you're working with your lender, they'll probably want you to come up with a plan/budget so that you know how much you can realistically afford to put towards your current outstanding balance, while still covering your other living expenses and necessities.
 A free budgeting template will help, plus a copy of a recent month's bank statements to get a good look at where your money is going and how you can adjust that to meet your future goals

 If you have multiple minimum payments you're working on, consider a self-directed debt payoff approach.
-Please Get Our Debt Relief Bundle and Say Cheers to a Debt Free Future that includes resources like a worksheet for calculating your personal Debt Directable Dollars each month, as well as a step-by-step guide for following the Roll-Up Method and Fixed Payment Methods of debt payoff.
-For even more guidance, watch our On-Demand Webinar - How To Pay Off Debt: Top 2 Strategies.
+Please go check out our Get Our Debt Relief Bundle and Say Cheers to a Debt Free Future that includes resources like a worksheet for calculating your personal Debt Directable Dollars each month, as well as a step-by-step guide for following the Roll-Up Method and Fixed Payment Methods of debt payoff.
 We offer these resources for free because we want to help you come up with a realistic financial plan that works for your family.

 Refinancing means you take out Loan B to pay off Loan A. Sometimes this is beneficial because it may allow you to get a lower interest rate and/or monthly payment.
 But there are also drawbacks.
 Often, in order to lower your payment, you’ll need to change the term of your loan, making it longer.
 That means that while your monthly payment may go down, the amount that you paid for the loan all together (total interest paid) will go up.
 There also may be fees associated with refinancing, depending on the type of loan.
 For example, if you refinance a mortgage, you may need to pay closing costs and application fees.